sbslee/pypgx/docs/commands.rst

 .. note::

-    SGE and Stargazer must be pre-installed.
+    BCFtools, SGE and Stargazer must be pre-installed.

 Options
 -------